mrcavalcanti/mosaicoo/docs/sources/visualizations/_index.md

 ## Examples

-Below you can find some good examples for how all the visualizations in Grafana can be configured.
+Below you can find some good examples for how all the visualizations in Mosaicoo can be configured.
 You can also explore [play.grafana.org](https://play.grafana.org) which has a large set of demo dashboards that showcase all the different visualizations.

 ### Graphs